joshuagenders/Lupi/Readme.md

     resultPublishingInterval: 250ms # how often the result publishing handlers are invoked
     checkInterval: 150ms # how often thread levels / throughput is assessed
     aggregationInterval: 2s # how often results are aggregated
+exitConditions:
+ - PeriodAverage > 30 for 10 periods
+ - Min < 30.42 for 10 seconds
+ - Mean >= 30 for 10 minutes

 baseConfig: BaseConfig.yml
 ```